fluoretto/milena/README.md

 ### Requirements

-To run Milena in your machine, you must have installed
+To run Milena in your machine, you must have installed:

 - [Docker](https://www.docker.com/)
 - [Node.JS 12+](https://nodejs.org/en/)